less/old-lesscss.org/templates/pages/doc.md

     }

 ## Unlocking Mixins
-Mixin defined in mixin acts as return value and is usable in caller too.
-There is no scope protection, mixins are unlocked even if the local scope contains a mixin with the same name.
+Mixins defined in mixin are also usable in caller.
+There is no scope protection, mixins are unlocked even if the local scope contains mixin with the same name.

     .unlock(@value) { // outer mixin
       .doSomething() { // nested mixin